oracle-livelabs/adb/shared/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 Autonomous Data Warehouse contains built-in machine learning algorithms.
 There is a separate workshop that can guide you through creating machine learning models to solve common business problems.
 In this short lab, the objective is to use one of these built-in algorithms to help us understand the demographic factors that can explain why a customer triggers an "insufficient funds" event against their account.
 If we can find a way to identify the key demographic attributes associated with this type of event, we can target customers to help them better manage their account and therefore have a better experience on MovieStream.

-To do this analysis, we are going to use a package called **`DBMS_PREDICTIVE_ANALYTICS`**.
-This package contains routines that perform an automated form of machine learning known as **predictive analytics**.
-With predictive analytics, we do not need to be aware of typical machine learning steps such as model building or model scoring.
-All machine learning activities are handled internally by the procedure.
+To do this analysis, we are going to use a package called **`DBMS_DATA_MINING`**.
+This package helps in creating, evaluating, and querying Oracle Machine Learning for SQL models.
 This makes it really easy for everyone to benefit from the power of machine learning-driven analytics.

 ## Task 1: Preparing Our customer Data Set